alexbieber/subenum/README.md

    '''
    & Run it by--->>
    '''
-   python3 subdomenum.py xyz.com (In root permission)
+   python3 subdomenum.py xyz.com  (run the command In root permission)
    '''

    Enjoy ✔🔴😄